Diocese of Fano-Fossombrone-Cagli-Pergola

 The Diocese of Fano-Fossombrone-Cagli-Pergola (Dioecesis Fanensis-Forosemproniensis-Calliensis-Pergulana) is a Latin diocese of the Catholic Church in Italy, created in 1986, when the historical Diocese of Fano was united to the Diocese of Cagli e Pergola and the Diocese of Fossombrone.
 It is a suffragan of the Archdiocese of Pesaro.

 History

-S. Paternianus is credited with being the first Bishop of Fano, and is supposed to have been appointed by Pope Sylvester I (314–335).Eusebius accompanied Pope John I to Constantinople in 524, and may have been killed along with the Pope on their return in 526.
+S. Paternianus is credited with being the first Bishop of Fano, and are supposed to have been appointed by Pope Sylvester I (314–335).
+Eusebius accompanied Pope John I to Constantinople in 524, and may have been killed along with the Pope on their return in 526.

 Among the later bishops were Riccardo (1214), persecuted by the magistrate Alberghetti; and the Dominican Pietro Bertano (1537), an orator and advocate at the Council of Trent.

 Chapter and cathedral

 In 1111, the cathedral and the Canonica were destroyed by fire.
 Rebuilding began in 1113.

 Bishop Carbo was the first to grant the Canons of the cathedral the right to use the title canonicati, on 6 September 1165, and he recognized all their rights and privileges.
 These had already been confirmed by Pope Eugenius III in 1152, and were confirmed again by Pope Urban III in 1186, by Pope Honorius III in 1218, and by Pope Julius II in 1504.

 The cathedral Chapter was composed of two dignities (the Provost and the Archdeacon) and twelve Canons, one of whom is called the Poenitentiarius and another the Theologus, as mandated by the Council of Trent.
 The cathedral is a parish church, and the Provost is the parish priest.
 One of the chaplains of the cathedral acts as his curate.